-CIPS has recently updated its Code of Conduct for members to include a specific requirement to respect Human Rights and take action to prevent the violation of Human Rights in the supply chain, especially modern slavery.
+In 2015 CIPS updated its Code of Conduct for members to include a specific requirement to respect Human Rights and take action to prevent the violation of Human Rights in the supply chain, especially modern slavery.
 Members who fail to act in accordance with the code will be liable to disciplinary action and may be referred to the Disciplinary Committee for investigation and sanction.

 CIPS registers which of its members are ethically certified (by taking and passing the ethics test) on the CIPS website.
+The Ethics test is currently being updated to add content around the environmental aspects of ethical procurement.